-Our WhistleBlower contact agents are available 24/7/365 and are trained in empathetic and investigatory techniques to support your employees when they do decide to come forward.
+Our 'live-answer' hotline Contact Center Agents are available 24/7/365 and are trained in empathetic and investigative techniques to support your Reporters when they do decide to come forward.

 Overall, it is a comprehensive system that cannot be duplicated by an internal system with part-time support.

-Once a report is filed, a notification is sent to your organization’s corporate contacts.
-You will be informed as to who the report is being sent to while you are making the report and you will be able to have it redirected if one of the individuals is implicated in the report.
+Reports are sent to designated representative in an organization.
+Once a report has been filed, a notification is sent to an organization’s representative.
+Reporters are informed as to who their report is being sent to while they are making the report and they will be able to have it redirected if one, or more, of the individuals is implicated in the report.

-According to an Ernst & Young survey, 80% of people would come forward and report.
+According to an Ernst & Young survey, 80% of people would come forward and report unethical behaviour using a whistleblower hotline.

 – Insider trading